How Much Does a Horse Weigh?

 Here is a link to great online calculator - http://www.hygain.com.au/nutrition-centre/weight-calculator/

 Any and all equations and tape measurements will fall short, or be above the true body weight so prepare for inaccuracies of +/- 100 pounds.
-To prevent further inaccuracies when weighing your horse at home, it is best to consistently measure the horse using the same start and stopping points on the body, and be the sole person measuring the weight; different people will almost always come up with slightly different weight measurements.
-If a trip to the equine clinic is too costly for an accurate measurement, call around to local feed mills and tack shops and ask if they know of a local certified livestock weigh scale available in the area.
+To prevent further inaccuracies when taking readings from your horse at home, it is best to consistently measure them using the same start and stopping points on the body, and be the sole person measuring the weight; different people will almost always come up with slightly different weight measurements.
+If a trip to the equine clinic is too costly for an accurate measurement, call around to local feed mills and tack shops and ask if they know of a local certified livestock scale available in the area.

-Horses need to eat 1-2% of their total weight in hay, and drink 1-2% of their body weight in water, every day.
-If a horse weighs 1,000 pounds, he needs at least 10 pounds of hay or grass forage everyday to maintain his weight, or 1% of his total weight.
+Horses need to eat 1-2% of their total weight in hay, and drink 1-2% of their body in water, every day.
+If a horse cimes in at 1,000 pounds, he needs at least 10 pounds of hay or grass forage everyday to maintain his weight, or 1% of his total mass.
 That means, at any time of the day, approximately 1-2% of the horse’s weight is food and water being pushed from the foregut to hindgut.
 The more exercise or calories burned, the more the horse will need to eat to maintain his ‘figure’.

 Equine obesity, a rising problem among our ‘pasture ponies’ causes a number of health problems including laminitis, insulin resistance, similar to diabetes, puts too much stress on the heart and joints.
 Exercise, large pasture space and a low-calorie diets help keep horses of all ages from adding on unwanted pounds.
 Frequent, or semi-annual weigh-ins can help monitor how much weight a horse is gaining or losing and prevent dangerous fluctuations in weight from occurring.